augustjohansson/customquad/README.md

 ## License

 The license is the intersection of the licenses for Algoim and the FEniCS-X project license.
-If this is the empty set.
+If this is the empty set, I don't know what to do.